pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** System health checks, performance metrics, error rates, database performance, and user experience metrics.
+**Answer:** * System health checks, performance metrics, error rates, database performance, and user experience metrics.

 </details>

+#### Intermediate Level

-**Q4:** How would you design analytics for a URL shortener that needs to handle 1 billion clicks per day?
+**Q1:** How would you design analytics for a URL shortener that needs to handle 1 billion clicks per day?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Distributed analytics processing, data partitioning, real-time aggregation, and scalable storage solutions.
+**Answer:** * Distributed analytics processing, data partitioning, real-time aggregation, and scalable storage solutions.

 </details>

-**Q5:** What happens if your analytics system goes down during peak traffic?
+**Q2:** What happens if your analytics system goes down during peak traffic?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Graceful degradation, data buffering, offline processing, and recovery mechanisms.
+**Answer:** * Graceful degradation, data buffering, offline processing, and recovery mechanisms.

 </details>

-**Q6:** How would you handle analytics for a URL shortener that needs to support real-time dashboards?
+**Q3:** How would you handle analytics for a URL shortener that needs to support real-time dashboards?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Streaming data processing, real-time aggregation, dashboard updates, and event-driven architecture.
+**Answer:** * Streaming data processing, real-time aggregation, dashboard updates, and event-driven architecture.

 </details>

+#### Advanced Level

-**Q7:** Design an analytics system for a URL shortener that needs to support enterprise features.
+**Q1:** Design an analytics system for a URL shortener that needs to support enterprise features.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Enterprise dashboards, custom reporting, data export, compliance features, and audit trails.
+**Answer:** * Enterprise dashboards, custom reporting, data export, compliance features, and audit trails.

 </details>

-**Q8:** How would you handle analytics for a URL shortener that needs to work across multiple data centers?
+**Q2:** How would you handle analytics for a URL shortener that needs to work across multiple data centers?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Cross-region data synchronization, distributed analytics, regional reporting, and global aggregation.
+**Answer:** * Cross-region data synchronization, distributed analytics, regional reporting, and global aggregation.

 </details>

-**Q9:** What analytics optimizations would you implement for a URL shortener with high throughput?
+**Q3:** What analytics optimizations would you implement for a URL shortener with high throughput?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Data compression, batch processing, intelligent sampling, and analytics-specific caching.
+**Answer:** * Data compression, batch processing, intelligent sampling, and analytics-specific caching.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design analytics for a URL shortener that needs to support custom domains and enterprise features?
+**Q1:** How would you design analytics for a URL shortener that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Domain-specific analytics, enterprise reporting, custom metrics, and compliance-aware data handling.
+**Answer:** * Domain-specific analytics, enterprise reporting, custom metrics, and compliance-aware data handling.

 </details>